amartin755/tcppump/README.md

             Name of the network interface via which the packets are sent.
     --myip4=IPV4
-            Use IPV4 as source IPv4 address instead of the network adapters ip address --mymac=MAC
+            Use IPV4 as source IPv4 address instead of the network adapters ip address --myip6=IPV6
+            Use IPV6 as source IPv6 address instead of the network adapters ip address --mymac=MAC
             Use MAC as source MAC address instead of the network adapters MAC address --mtu=MTU